dotnet/EntityFramework.Docs/entity-framework/core/extensions/index.md

 ### PomeloFoundation/Pomelo.EntityFrameworkCore.Extensions.ToSql

-Implements a simple extension method that can be used to obtain SQL generated by EF Core for a LINQ query.
+Implements a simple extension method that can be used to obtain the SQL statement EF Core would generate for a given LINQ query.
 Note that the functionality of the method is limited because EF Core can generate more than one SQL statement for a single LINQ query, and different SQL statements depending on parameter values.

 [GitHub repository](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.Extensions.ToSql)